AT&T defends DirecTV deal to U.S. regulators

 In Wednesday's filing, AT&T said that DirecTV cannot offer bundled services, while AT&T's video subscribers predominantly choose bundled services, meaning if they abandon AT&T they would be much likelier to switch to cable competitors.

-AT&T said it needed DirecTV's customer base to give it scale to compete with its "principal competitors," Time Warner Cable TWC.N and Comcast (CMCSA.O).
+AT&T said it needed DirecTV's customer base to give it scale to compete with its "principal competitors," Time Warner Cable and Comcast.

 Comcast's $45.2 billion bid for Time Warner Cable, which regulators are currently reviewing, would put AT&T at a further disadvantage, it said in the filing.